Introduction

 - Documentation Task – Improvements or additions to the documentation including function docs, readme updates and vignettes.

-to create a new issue in a given repository, are maintained in {gsm.utils} and automatically updated in all gsm packages whenever updates are made.
-Note that suggestions or other input that might not warrant formal submission of an issue can be filed in the Github Discussions
+The issue templates automatically appear when you select New Issue to create a new issue in a given repository, are maintained in {gsm.utils} and automatically updated in all gsm packages whenever updates are made.
+Note that suggestions or other input that might not warrant formal submission of an issue can be filed in the Github Discussions tab for that repository, which can help facilitate discourse of specific use-cases or requests.

 Road Map